For more information about policies and procedures, visit the Office of the Registrar.

 4) Full-Credit Requirement: A minimum of 30 of the required 32 courses presented in satisfaction of the Colleges’ graduation requirement must be in full-credit courses.

 5) Incompletes: The incomplete, or “I”, is a temporary grade indicating that a student has been granted permission by the instructor or the dean to complete work for a course after the end of the semester without penalty.
 A request for an incomplete must be supported with a credible account of the student’s problem and with documents (a note from a physician, for example) wherever appropriate.
 An instructor may grant an incomplete for any part of the semester’s work except the final examination; only a dean can excuse a student from a final examination.
 It is understood by both the student and faculty member that when an incomplete is granted, the student is responsible for submission of work and the faculty member is responsible for submission of grade by the following deadlines.
-For fall semester incompletes, it is required that all outstanding student work be completed and submitted by the fourth week of spring semester and the final grade submitted by the faculty member to the registrar by the end of the sixth week or the “I” grade becomes a grade of “F”.
-For spring semester incompletes, it is required that all outstanding student work be completed and submitted by the end of the fall semester drop/add period and the final grade submitted by the faculty member to the registrar by the end of the second week of classes for the fall semester or the “I” grade becomes a grade of “F”.
+For fall semester incompletes, it is required that all outstanding student work be completed and submitted by the fourth week of spring semester and the final grade submitted by the faculty member to the registrar by the end of the sixth week or the “I” grade becomes a grade of “F,” unless the professor of record indicates an alternative grade that will replace the Incomplete.
+For spring semester incompletes, it is required that all outstanding student work be completed and submitted by the end of the fall semester drop/add period and the final grade submitted by the faculty member to the registrar by the end of the second week of classes for the fall semester or the “I” grade becomes a grade of “F,” unless the professor of record indicates an alternative grade that will replace the Incomplete.
 An extension in time to complete the work may be granted if a petition is submitted to the appropriate dean’s office on or before the deadline.
 An accepted petition is an agreement between the student and faculty member that the work will be completed and graded by a specific time, and allows the grade to be changed from “I” to the grade earned.
 Any student who takes more than two incompletes over three consecutive semesters is reviewed by the Committee on Standards.

 6) Course Withdrawals: There are two kinds of course withdrawals.
 The voluntary course withdrawal (see “a” below) is available to students twice in their career.
 The first course withdrawal may be used during the first two years and the second during the second two years, and at the discretion of the student.
 The authorized course withdrawal (see “b” below) is available to students only under exceptional circumstances beyond their control.
-Changes of grade once submitted are described in point 7 below:
+Changes of grade once submitted are described in point 9 below.
+All requests for retroactively withdrawing from a course, petitions for retroactive grade changes, or petitions for a retroactive change of grade status must be made within a calendar year from the last day of the semester of the course in question.

 Withdrawals under this policy carry no penalty, but do not diminish the minimum requirement for the degree.
 A reduction in course load carries no reduction in tuition.